 Our safeguarding team at Beaumont Primary Academy:

-Your child's safety is of paramount importance to us and it is something which we regularly talk to your children about.
-As part of our commitment to the being a United Nations Rights Respecting School, your children understand that they have a right to be safe at all times.
+Safety is of paramount importance to us and it is something which we regularly talk to the children about and have embedded within our curriculum and practice.
+As part of our commitment to the being a United Nations Rights Respecting School, children understand that they have a right to be safe at all times.
 (United Nations Children's Rights Charter; Article 19 The right to be safe)

 The right to be safe is the basic premise upon which we are building our academy.
 As part of our curriculum we teach about safety in many different ways, for example behaving in ways which allow everyone their right to be safe.
 If a child chooses to behave in a way that takes away some one else's right to be safe, we use the language for example: 'When you pushed Tom, you took away his right to be safe .
 Everyone has the right to be safe.
 What could you have done differently?.'
 In using the language of safety, children quickly build a strong understanding of the right choices to make in keeping themselves and others safe.

-Click the PDF documents below to view the most up to date Safeguarding Policy and our Safeguarding curriculum calendar
+Please click the PDF documents links below to view the most up to date Safeguarding Policy and our Safeguarding curriculum calendar

 There are many safeguarding documents published by The Department for Education.
 The links below are to the main ones used in schools.

-The Kirklees Safeguarding Children Board offer a free on-line learning module called 'Working Together to Safeguard Children.
+The Kirklees Safeguarding Children's Partnership offer a free on-line learning module called 'Working Together to Safeguard Children'.
 It is recommended that if you work in a child care setting you should do the on-line training at least annually.
 You will need to register to be able to complete the learning module:- Kirklees On-Line Learning - Registration Page.
 You will be able to download and print a certificate when you have successfully completed the training.

 Evacuation, Invacuation and Lockdown Procedures